 Based on their risk assessment, PMPKL had launched several initiatives to address widespread and systemic issues.
-Seven of these initiatives directly or indirectly targeted child labor, by providing summer schools and kids roadshows, computer literacy classes, technical skills trainings, clipsticks for stringing, household education on personal hygiene and tobacco production-related hazards, and stringing machines.
-Other initiatives focused on safe working environment (providing CPA storage boxes and PPE sets for CPA application and handling green tobacco) and terms of employment (providing farmer-worker agreement templates).
+Seven of these initiatives directly or indirectly targeted child labor, by providing summer schools and kids fun days, computer literacy classes, technical skills trainings, clipsticks for stringing, household education on personal hygiene and tobacco production-related hazards, and stringing machines.
+Other initiatives focused on safe work environment (providing CPA storage boxes and PPE sets for CPA application and handling green tobacco) and terms of employment (providing farmer-worker agreement templates).

-The main findings from CU's farm visits were related to child labor, income and work hours, safe work environment, and compliance with the law.
+The main findings from CU's farm visits were related to child labor, income and work hours, safe work environment, and terms of employment.